rhinestonewtf/modulekit/README.md

 #### Interfaces

-- `IPluginBase`: Interface for Plugins to inherit from.
+- `IExecutorBase`: Interface for Executors to inherit from.
 - `BaseValidator`: Interface for Validator Modules to inherit from.
 - `IRecoveryModule`: Interface for Recovery Modules to inherit from.